pychuang/ll-api/doc/source/api-participant.rst

 -----
 From each site that a participant signed up for (see http://living-labs.net:5001/user/sites/), a sample of (N=100) queries is made available.
-The :http:get:`/api/participant/query` endpoint allows for downloading these queries.
+This endpoint allows for downloading these queries.

 .. autoflask:: ll.api.participant:app
    :endpoints: participant/query